sandboxie-plus/sandboxie-docs/Content/GettingStartedPartSix.md

 You can read more tips about using Sandboxie in the [Usage Tips](UsageTips.md) page, and in pages about specific web browsers: [Internet Explorer Tips](InternetExplorerTips.md) and [Firefox Tips](FirefoxTips.md).

 An important point to keep in mind when using Sandboxie is that it is designed to isolate programs from each other.
-Therefore you should expect to lose _a small_ measure of inter-operability between programs.
+Therefore you should expect to lose _a small_ measure of interoperability between programs.
 For example:

 *   Email: Clicking email (_mailto_) links typically causes your web browser to start your email software.
 This will not work correctly unless Sandboxie is configured to run your email software in that sandbox.
 See [FAQ Email](FAQEmail.md).